sheshkovsky/jaryan/README.md

 # Jaryan
 "Jaryan" in Persian means stream, story, trend or even thread!
 Jaryan is a reddit-like social community aims more control and be more scalable and flexible.

+Notice: you'll see in codes that "Jaryanak" used to call models.
+You can imagine that like sub-Jaryan or small Jaryan.

 ## Requirements
 Jaryan is based on Django (a python web framework).
 You can install requirements using following command:
 ```